Josefina Stubbs

 Josefina Stubbs (born November 25, 1959) is a development practitioner and was nominated by the Government of the Dominican Republic for President of the International Fund for Agricultural Development (IFAD) in the 2017 elections.
-Josefina Stubbs has dedicated her career to the plight of poor women and men around the world.
-Between 1984 and 2000, she managed national and regional programs for Oxfam UK where she strongly advocated for smallholder farmers’ participation in decision-making and project design.
+Stubbs has dedicated her career to the plight of poor women and men around the world.
+Between 1984 and 2000, she managed national and regional programs for Oxfam UK, where she strongly advocated for smallholder farmers’ participation in decision-making and project design.
 Between 2000 and 2008, Stubbs led several initiatives at the World Bank aimed to strengthen the inclusion and participation of rural communities and marginalized groups in development policies and investment programs.
 In IFAD, where she served from 2008 until 2016 – when her candidacy for President of IFAD was announced – Stubbs focused on fostering dialogue and collaboration within and between countries, improving aid effectiveness and impact measurement, and design IFAD’s strategy for 2016-2025.
-She has contributed to position IFAD as the world’s leader in inclusive rural transformation, and placed smallholder farmers at the center of Agenda 2030 for Sustainable Development.
+She has contributed to position IFAD as the world's leader in inclusive rural transformation, and placed smallholder farmers at the center of Agenda 2030 for Sustainable Development.

 Early life and education

-Stubbs was born in Sanchez, Samana, a small town on the eastern coast of the Dominican Republic and raised in the capital city, Santo Domingo.
+Stubbs was born in Sanchez, Samana, a small town on the eastern coast of the Dominican Republic and was raised in the capital city, Santo Domingo.
 She attended the Colegio Santo Domingo and Quisqueya where from the very early years she excelled as a student and as leader.
-Her mother, Bienvenida Mercedes, a school teacher for over 40 years, taught generations of Dominican women and men.
+Her mother, Bienvenida Mercedes, a school teacher for more than 40 years, taught generations of Dominican women and men.
 Her father, an engineer, was educated in the Dominican Republic and in Mexico.
 Her sisters Paulina and Carolina are in the field of science and engineering, and management.

-Stubbs attended the Universidad Autónoma de Santo Domingo where she earned a B. Sc. in Psychology in 1981 and a M.A in Sociology in 1983.
-In 1991, she earned a M. Sc.
-In Political Science and International Development at the Institute of Social Science, in The Hague, Holland.
+Stubbs attended the Universidad Autónoma de Santo Domingo, where she earned a B.Sc. in Psychology in 1981 and a M.A in Sociology in 1983.
+In 1991, she earned a M.Sc. in Political Science and International Development at the Institute of Social Science, in The Hague, Holland.